Town Council Members

 Comments

-I have built my life in Frisco and I am now creating a place for my children to grow up.
-As a local resident for since 1995, I am looking forward to being a part of the collaborative group that makes up Frisco’s Town Council.
-Some of our current top issues of workforce housing, staffing shortages, childcare opportunities and thriving small businesses will need continued and thoughtful attention from people with longevity in the Frisco community.
-As a part of a thriving community, I feel a sense of connectedness.
-There is a place and a role for each person.
-Frisco’s strong community is always evolving.
-We are not immune from tough circumstances, instead we adapt and become stronger as we work together.
+I have built my life in Frisco, and I am now creating a place for my children to grow up.
+As a local resident since 1995, I have enjoyed being a part of the collaborative group that makes up Frisco’s Town Council.
+Some of our current top issues include workforce housing, staffing shortages, childcare availability, and supporting small businesses and will need continued and thoughtful attention from people with longevity in the Frisco community.
+As a part of a thriving community, I feel a sense of connectedness and that there is a place and a role for each person in our community.
+Frisco’s strong community is always evolving, but we are not immune from tough circumstances, instead we adapt and become stronger as we work together.
 Effective communities embrace conflict and diversity by working through differences of opinion and making space for civil discourse and the learning that occurs from appreciating multiple points of view.
-I look forward to applying myself in service to the Frisco community.
+I have enjoyed applying myself in service to the Frisco community.

 Email